Wrede

 The House of Wrede is the name two different noble families, the German princely one, originating in Bavaria and a more ancient one, Finnish-Swede von Wrede family, also of German descent, originating in Westphalia, whose members held the title of Baron and Count.

 Surname

 Wrede is also a German surname.
+Wrede are introduced nobility of the Swedish House of Nobility.
+The Swedish branch of the family is numbered 27 in the Comital families, and the Finnish Wrede af Elimä are numbered 44 in the Baronial families.
+The Wrede af Elimä are a Baronial family in the Finnish House of Nobility.

+History

+The Finnish-Swede branch descend from Henrik Wrede, a cavalry officer who, at the Battle of Kircholm sacrificed his life to save Charles IX of Sweden's life.